About This Journal

 Comparative Philosophy is currently planned to be a biannual journal (to be published in January/February and July/August of each year), starting its first issue (Volume 1, Number 1) at the beginning of 2010.
 With the journal quality as top priority concern, we plan to start steadily without rush.
 The Editorial team is free to publish as few articles as are judged to meet a high standard of quality.
 The Journal is to be published in a typeset format that can be read on-screen or printed by the reader.
 Besides the ISSN of the Journal, the physical appearance and Universal Resource Locator (URLs) are permanently fixed to allow for reliable citations.
 Interested readers as well as potential authors/reviewers are welcome to register yourself at the section “Register” of this website for a variety of need and convenience.

 The copyright of an article published by Comparative Philosophy will remain with its author(s).
-In addition, the Journal does not manage rights and permissions for other uses of the article (such as its translation or reprint) but have them at the discretion of its author(s), provided that full reference is made to Comparative Philosophy as the original (English) medium of publication.
+Due to the open-access nature and for the sake of the Journal’s open-access management records, the Journal can manage rights and permissions for other uses of the article (such as its translation or reprint) if the relevant requests are made to the Journal, while the author(s) also can handle such cases by themselves in accordance with the open-access policy, provided that full reference is made to Comparative Philosophy as the original (English) medium of publication and that the case result is notified to the Journal.
 The digital articles published in the Journal can be used within the online environment.
 Institutions can preserve a second copy of articles published by their researchers in the institutional repository.

 [For an overall understanding and elaboration of the "constructive engagement" emphasis of Comparative Philosophy, see the journal theme introduction on pages 1-32 of Volume 1, No 1 (2010).]